-You will create and deliver a 20-minute presentation on your research project, detailing your journey from original concept to project execution, and explain your results in context.
-You will present via Zoom to an audience of staff and students at the TSS Student Conference Residential School (9th-11th October).
+You will create and deliver a presentation on your research project, detailing your journey from original concept to project execution, and explain your results in context.
+You will present in person or via Zoom to an audience of staff and students at the annual Future Paradigms in Transport, Emergency and Safety Sciences Conference on 15th-17th October 2019 in Rockhampton, OLD.